-To be data-driven is to make decisions with data first and foremost.
-Many PR practitioners rely on intuition, experience, or informal qualitative practices to make decisions.
-While there’s nothing wrong with intuition or experience, they are not the foundations of a data-driven PR program.
+First and foremost, it means to make informed decisions based on data and research.
+Many PR and communications practitioners rely on intuition, experience, or informal qualitative practices to make decisions.
+While there’s nothing wrong with intuition or experience, they are not the foundations of strategic PR and communications program.
+Insight is.

 Let’s examine a literal data-driven experience: driving using your smartphone’s maps application.